hmalyala/P2P-File-Sharing/README.md

 1. Start the server through $java fileOwner <port number>
 2. Start the peers through $java peer <port number #1> <port number #2>

 Each peer should be run on a separate terminal.
-We can observe the logs on the terminal as the peer starts the file transfer.
+We can observe the logs on the terminal as soon as a peer starts the file transfer.
 Once it has received all the chunks, it reconstructs the file and displays the message on the terminal.